 Popular legend holds that the Brothers Grimm traveled the various municipalities of their German homeland, collecting works from the oral traditions of the populace so that they could be preserved for prosperity.
 The television drama Grimm, however, suggests that their motives were more sinister.
-According to the show’s mythology, fairy tales are real and Children’s and Household Tales is a resource guide for their descendants to help them combat supernatural evils.
+According to the show’s mythology, fairy tales are real and Children’s and Household Tales is a reference guide for their descendants on how to battle supernatural evils.

-While Grimm is obviously fictional, comparative literature historian Jack Zipes believes that Jacob and Wilhelm had ulterior motives for writing Children’s and Household Tales as well.
+While Grimm is obviously fictional, comparative literature historian Jack Zipes likewise believes that Jacob and Wilhelm had ulterior motives for writing Children’s and Household Tales, albeit different than that of Grimm.

 “What fascinated or compelled the Grimms to concentrate on old German literature was a belief that the most natural and pure forms of culture – those which held the community together – were linguistic and were to be located in the past,” he explains in The Brothers Grimm: From Enchanted Forests to the Modern World.
 “They were intent on using the tales to document basic truths about the customs and practices of the German people and on preserving their authentic ties to the oral tradition.”